-Strategy Inc ranks among the weaker positions in its peer group, with profitability as the least supportive dimension.
+Strategy Inc ranks below the peer group median, with a split structural profile: strong valuation, but very weak growth and profitability.
 The market setup has weakened, with clear trend damage and relative performance under pressure.
-Current market behavior is broadly confirming the weaker structural profile.
+Price action is lagging the structural profile — current market behavior is not yet confirming the structural position.

 Peer-relative scores, weakest to strongest